chapel-lang/chapel/doc/rst/language/spec/modules.rst

 earlier).
 It is an error to provide a name in a ``limitation-clause`` that does not exist or is not visible in the respective module or enumerated type.

-If an ``only`` list is left empty or an ``except`` list is followed by :math:`*` then no symbols are made available to the scope without prefix.
+If an ``only`` list is left empty or an ``except`` is followed by :math:`*` then no symbols are made available to the scope without prefix.

-When the ``limitation-clause`` for a use of a module contains a type, the visibility of its tertiary methods that are defined in that module, if any, are affected in the same way as the visibility of the type itself.
-Methods cannot be specified in a ``limitation-clause`` on their own.
+When the ``limitation-clause`` for a use of a module contains a type, the visibility of its tertiary methods that are defined in that module, if any, is affected in the same way as the visibility of the type itself.
+Fields and methods cannot be specified in a ``limitation-clause`` on their own.
 Fields, and primary and secondary methods are visible to any instance of the type regardless of use statements, see :ref:`Method_Calls`.

 Within an ``only`` list, a visible symbol from that module may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from the